rgjohnson98/dataviz-project-template-proposal/README.md

 What is left to do now:
-  * Dashboard: Add all plots to the same sheet.
-How do I do this if they have different data sources?
+  * Dashboard: Add all plots to the same sheet, add a header.
   * Cross-Filter: Add a cross-filter to the dashboard so that clicking a track in the legend will update all.
 How to implament it?
   * Cosmetic changes to vizzes: Add a fade effect to the vizzes for when the filter is active